 This can be caused by injury or irritation to the eye.
 You can use antibiotics to treat the problem.

-This condition is common in ducks that are raised in a coop with heavily contaminated water or those that do not have regular access to water.
+This condition is common in ducks raised in a coop with heavily contaminated water or those that do not have regular access to water.

 The condition will make the preen gland at the base of the tail stop working, and the feathers will not be oiled.
 The bird will no longer be waterproof.